jkcoding7/jekyll/docs/user-guide-diagrams.md

 # User Guide

 This page contains the complete list of "tips" available through JetUML's "Tip of the Day" dialog.
+The tips can be organized into different views by clicking on a specific view.
 Click on an entry to expand with details.

 <div class="topnav">
   <li class="nav-title">View: </li>